Why Gymboree is staring down bankruptcy — and what it means for the rest of children's apparel

 The children's apparel retailer is nearing a deadline on its $1 billion debt load, which could lead to a death spiral if it can't score a lifeline fast.

-Navigating a retail business in today's chaotic retail environment would be difficult under any circumstances.
+Navigating a retail business in today's chaotic environment would be difficult under any circumstances.
 But for any retailer working under the weight of a distressed balance sheet, their prospects can become very dark, very quickly.